Oluwadhemilardey20/Data_Analysis_with_LITA/Customer Data Project README.md

   ```
  Average Subscription Duration =AVERAGE(Subscription Duration)
   ```
-- Pivot table was then used to summarize the data for easier interpretation;
+- Pivot table was then used to summarize the data for easy interpretation;
 1. **Total Subscription by Type**:
 - *key insight*: Basic tier with 16,921 subscriptions holds the majority of subscriptions, accounting for a significantly larger share than both the Premium and Standard tiers combined.
 This suggests that the Basic subscription is likely the most accessible or appealing to a broader audience, potentially due to a lower price or essential features that meet the needs of many users.